Strategies for Preparing for the Certified Ophthalmic Assistant Exam

 2. The Ophthalmic Assistant (Stein, Slatt, Stein) Again, any recent edition will do and they are also readily available used on Amazon.
 The trick with this book is there is a TON of information in it that you don't need to know for the COA exam.
 So, refer to the test content areas and study just that content in this book.
 Think "Basic Level Proficiency" and read to that depth and breadth

-STRATEGY #2 FIND A NEW COA
+STRATEGY #2 FIND A NEW Certified Ophthalmic Assistant

 STRATEGY #3 STUDY BUDDIES